Hi Hat, Kentucky

 Hi Hat is an unincorporated community and coal town located in Floyd County, Kentucky, United States.
 Its post office is still open.

 History

 A post office was established in the community, then known as Fed, in 1881.
 In 1943, the coal town was renamed for the Hi Hat Elkhorn Mining Company.

+Geography

+Hi Hat is located on Kentucky Route 122 at the southern terminus of Kentucky Route 979.
+The community was once located at a dead end of the Long Fork Subdivision, a railroad line owned and operated by CSX Transportation that split from the E&BV Subdivision at Martin.

+Education

+Hi Hat is served by the Floyd County School District and is home to South Floyd PK-8 School.
+The now-defunct South Floyd High School was also located here.